 - Favorite/Register Interest before the event to easily find it later in the client.

 - Unlike other virtual meetings, AltspaceVR is an immersive environment and as such, you can block other attendees view.
 Respect other attendees space and view to ensure everyone has a good experience.

 - Friend everyone you want to talk to at the event.
 You can invite friends back to your AltspaceVR home to chat privately if you wish.

 - If you stand near a microphone, your voice will be broadcast to everyone at the event!
 So take care when you're talking.

 Schedule - Subject to change

 All times are Pacific Daylight Time

-We have a networking space that will be opening after the Keynote on day one, and after the Fireside chat on day two and will remain open until 4pm Pacific time each day.
+We have a networking space that will be opening after the Keynote on day one, after the Fireside chat on day two, and will remain open until 4pm Pacific time every day.
 If you would like the "RSVP" for this space, you can do so here.
 The idea of the networking space is similar to the "hallway track" at a physical conference.
 A place to meet up with fellow developers, designers, enthusiasts, and even Microsoft staff.

 |Time||Session Title||Speaker||Description||Link to Event Page|

 |9:30am - 10:30am||Opening Keynote||Alex Kipman||Come join us as Alex Kipman starts our first ever virtual Mixed Reality Dev Days event.
 If you're using a VR headset, we encourage you to join us in AltspaceVR.
 If you're joining from a computer, check out our livestream at https://aka.ms/MRDDKeynote||RSVP Page|